exasol/test-db-builder-java/doc/user_guide/user_guide.md

 #### Debugging (Java only)

 Exasol's Java adapter scripts support remote debugging (see [remote debugging in virtual schemas](https://github.com/exasol/virtual-schema-common-jdbc/blob/main/doc/development/remote_debugging.md)).
 This requires a special JVM option for the `CREATE ADAPTER SCRIPT` command.
-The TDDB can also add this JVM options.
+The TDBJ can also add this JVM options.
 For that, initialize `ExasolObjectFactory` as follows:

 ```java
 final ExasolObjectFactory factory = new ExasolObjectFactory(connection,